-- (iii) The scheme of evaluation of project studies shall be as follows: - (a) For Paper CP-304, a project report based on the summer training will have to be submitted within three weeks from the commencement of third semester. - (b) Paper CP-402, final project study shall commence from third semester and the report should be submitted towards the end of fourth semester.
+The scheme of evaluation of project studies shall be as follows:

+For Paper MBAEX-304, a project report based on the summer training will have to be submitted within three weeks from the commencement of third semester.

+Paper MBAEX-402, final project study shall commence from third semester and the report should be submitted towards the end of fourth semester.

-The written part for each of the project studies shall account for 70% of marks and the vivavoce to be conducted by a duly constituted examination board for the remaining 30% of marks.
+The written part for each of the project studies shall account for 70% of marks and the viva-voce to be conducted by a duly constituted examination board for the remaining 30% of marks.